Second in the series: Organize the White Working Class!

 “[I]t was the striving of the bond-laborers for freedom from chattel servitude that held the key to liberation of the colony from the misery that proceeded from oligarchic rule…4

 After the rebellion was suppressed, law and custom began to shift.
-Europeans were increasingly designated as “white” in the historical record, and given privileges that conferred a “presumption of liberty” while blacks were increasing subjected to legal and cultural limits to their freedoms.
+Europeans were increasingly designated as “white” in the historical record, and given privileges that conferred a “presumption of liberty” while blacks were increasingly subjected to legal and cultural limits to their freedoms.
 Whites were encouraged to view blacks with contempt and see their inferior social positions as proof of innate inferiority.

 Allen summarized the early system of white privilege as “simply the right to be free.”